jonlpersson/ed-latimore/site/_resources/20-hard-lessons-from-the-hurt-business.md

-      In that one line, Rocky, the fictional heavyweight champion of the world, makes a powerful commentary about the nature of boxing and the essence of
+      In that one line, Rocky, the fictional heavyweight champion of the world, makes a powerful commentary on the nature of boxing and the essence of
       life:

-      Things happen that will keep you from achieving what you want.
-The ability to survive setbacks is what sets you up for success in life.
+      <u><strong>Things happen that will keep you from achieving what you want.
+      The ability to survive setbacks is what sets you up for success in life.</strong></u>

       Throughout my amateur and professional career, I've had over 80 fights